-There are still many areas where negotiations present formidable challenges including market access issues (particularly with agricultural products), investment rules, antidumping provisions, dispute settlement, and the perennial issue of environmental and labor provisions.
+As the deadline nears, negotiations are becoming more intense; many areas still present formidable challenges, including market access issues (particularly with agricultural products), investment rules, antidumping provisions, dispute settlement, and the perennial issue of environmental and labor provisions.
 To the surprise of some, President Bush gave a nod in Quebec toward addressing many of these issues, including labor and environmental provisions.

-Still, negotiating parties hold positions that are at odds with each other on many issues, which keeps the debate sufficiently contentious as to challenge progress and to make it difficult to reach agreement.
-Prospects for completion of the FTAA hinge, to a great extent, on how vigorously Congress embraces the regional trade initiative.
+Still, negotiating parties hold positions that are at odds with each other on many issues and prospects for completion of the FTAA hinge, to a great extent, on how vigorously the U.S. Congress embraces the regional trade initiative.
 Negotiators in Latin America (and the United States) are eager to see what guidance, particularly on the most controversial issues, Congress may offer should it decide to pass Trade Promotion Authority (TPA) legislation.
 The Latin American countries, in particular, view congressional action on TPA legislation as the most visible indicator of support for, if not indispensable to, completing the FTAA.

 In November 2002, Brazil and the United States will become co-chairs of the FTAA Trade Negotiating Committee (TNC), overseeing the final 2 years of hemispheric negotiations.
-Brazil and the United States are the two largest economies and have significant differences to resolve, which may be complicated by Brazilian presidential and U.S. mid-term elections in October-November 2002.
+Brazil and the United States are the two largest economies and have significant differences to resolve, not the least of which was the April 2002 decision by the Bush Administration to levy tariffs on various steel imports in response to industry requests for relief from foreign competition.
+This and other issues may be highlighted during the Brazilian presidential and U.S. mid-term elections in October-November 2002.
 In neither country is there a consensus on the FTAA, and despite some statements by public sector officials in support of the agreement, private sector discussions still reflect an ongoing tension between the two countries.
 Additional complications to completing an FTAA include challenges to economic and social progress in Latin America, such as the financial crisis in Argentina and deteriorating political conditions in Venezuela and Colombia.
 Setbacks in these areas raise the potential for eroding the spirit of cooperation that launched the FTAA negotiations in 1998.
-The new U.S. overture toward a U.S.-Central American free trade agreement may also raise questions in Latin America over the direction U.S. policy may be heading in addressing freer trade in the Western Hemisphere.
+The U.S.-Chile bilateral agreement and a new U.S. overture toward a U.S.-Central American free trade agreement may also raise questions in Latin America over whether U.S. policy is firmly set on a regional approach to trade liberalization in the Western Hemisphere.